 Amaranth flour recipes

 Both amaranth seeds and flour can be used for baking.
-Due to its mild flavour amaranth flour produces relatively plain breads and I’ve enhanced my amaranth bread recipe with both pumpkin seeds and walnuts.
+Due to its mild, nutty flavour amaranth flour produces relatively plain breads and I’ve enhanced my amaranth bread recipe with both pumpkin seeds and walnuts.
 If you fancy a quicker recipe, try these crackers for a healthy snack.
 I’ve seen the amaranth flavour described as ‘lightly reminiscent of corn with grassy tones’ which I think is pretty much spot on.